 Sound complex?
 Sure.
 But consider a recent Experian analysis that invited consumers to establish a nonthreatening dialogue with an online debt recovery system.
 The analysis revealed 21 percent of visits to an organization’s website were outside the traditional working hours of 8 a.m. to 8 p.m.
 Furthermore, of the consumers who committed to a repayment plan, only 56 percent did so in a single visit.

 Each consumer is different.
 So is each situation.
 And banks and financial institutions need to acknowledge those differences.
 Luckily, technology can address the complexities of an omnichannel and personalized approach.
-Platforms such as Experian’s PowerCurve® Collections or eResolveTM enable banks and financial institutions to simplify the collections process for both the consumer and the organization.
+Platforms such as Experian’s PowerCurve® Collections enable banks and financial institutions to simplify the collections process for both the consumer and the organization.

 By treating the collections process the same as any other stage in the consumer journey, organizations have an opportunity to build a relationship.
 And to do so, banks and financial institutions need to leverage the data and technology at their disposal.
 If they do so appropriately, they’ll minimize their charge-offs and also create a lifetime customer.